Step 5: Layout the Logistics

 All group members under the age of eighteen should have their parents or legal guardians sign a permission slip.
 In addition, a medical waiver form should also be signed by every person in the group to authorize you to make decisions concerning their medical treatment in the event of an emergency.
 The documents should also be notarized.

-Checklist of What to Bring and What
+Checklist of What to Bring and What Not to Bring

 Keep the focus of the trip on spiritual things.
 You are there to serve the Lord.
 The trip leader and chaperons should have means of communicating with folks back home, particularly with your pastor.
 However, laptops and other gadgets can become a distraction at best or a major problem at worst.
 Set strict guidelines for what your group packs whether it is clothing or electronics.